Peter, Paul & Mary — ‘Early Morning Rain’ (studio version)

 They sang pretty.
 Kids were listening to pop pap, the folks to Sinatra.
 But everyone loved Peter, Paul & Mary.

 Their niceness can’t be stressed too much.
 I had the opportunity to interview them twice in the latter 1960s.
 They were genuinely warm, refined, articulate humans, all three.
 I also had the opportunity to work with them at a political rally for Ohio senatorial candidate John Gilligan, where they came to lend their support together with Paul Newman and Eugene McCarthy.
-(Gilligan lost the election, but the day turned out pretty well for all of us: He eventually became governor, as did his daughter Kathleen Sebelius; Peter eventually married Gene’s daughter, and Paul would write ‘The Wedding Song (There is Love)’ for their wedding; I still brag to people about having met Paul Newman, about how short he was and how blue his eyes were.)
+(Gilligan lost the election, but the day turned out pretty well for all of us: he eventually became governor, as did his daughter Kathleen Sebelius; Peter eventually married Gene’s daughter; and Paul would write ‘The Wedding Song (There is Love)’ for their wedding; I still brag to people about having met Paul Newman, about how short he was and how blue his eyes were, and how women gasped when they saw him up close.)

 But the best was yet to come.
 In August, 1963, 250,000 people stood before the Lincoln Memorial in Washington, DC, at the ‘March on Washington for Jobs and Freedom’, one of the largest and most important political rallies in American history.
 Rev. Martin Luther King delivered his “I Have a Dream” speech (the whole speech, the famous part).
 Peter, Paul and Mary sang ‘If I Had a Hammer’ and a brand-new song by an unknown songwriter named Bob Dylan, ‘Blowing in the Wind’.

 Their 3rd album, “In the Wind” (October, 1963, one month before the Kennedy assassination, four months before The Beatles first appeared on The Ed Sullivan Show), included Dylan’s ‘Don’t Think Twice (It’s Alright)’ and ‘Blowing in the Wind’.
 The single sold three hundred thousand copies in the first week of release.
-It also boasted an interesting poem/liner notes by Dylan, describing those early days in the Village. which end:
+It also boasted a fascinating poem/liner notes by Dylan, describing those early days in the Village:

 The rooster never crowed on MacDougal Street-/There was no dew on the grass an the sun never came shinin/over the mountain-/There was nothin t tell yuh it was morning cept the/pins and needles feelin in yer arms an legs from stayin/up all nite-/But all ‘f us find our way a knowing when it’s mornin-/An once yuh know the feelin it don’t change-/It can only grow-/For Peter’s grown/An Paul’s grown/An Mary’s grown/An the times’ve grown.